wingsofovnia/plagio/README.md

 # Plagio

-Plagio is a simple implementation of Shingles Algorithm for searching near duplicate documents **Apache Spark** engine and can be easily extended with your custom implementation.
+Plagio is a simple implementation of Shingles Algorithm for searching near duplicate documents **Apache Spark** engine.

-Plagio was developed for my thesis *Parallel and Distributed Algorithms for Large Text Datasets Analysis* as a demonstration of using distrubuted processing solutions, such as Apache Spark, for distributed textual data processing.
+Plagio was developed for my thesis *Parallel and Distributed Algorithms for Large Text Datasets Analysis* as a demonstration of using distributed processing solutions, such as Apache Spark, for distributed textual data processing.

 Program available on "as is" basis and created only for education purposes.